 If you’ve plowed all your money into a smart TV instead, you’ll be stuck watching rubbish local cable and endless Friends reruns.
 And as good as Friends is/was, there’s only so many times you can watch Ross and Rachel get together, split up, get together, split up, and get together again before getting bored.

-4. Smart TVs Boast Less Apps
+4. Smart TVs Boast Fewer Apps

 This issue might not be so pronounced on smart TVs that run Roku or Android.
 However, on proprietary systems like WebOS (LG) and Tizen (Samsung), it’s becoming a real problem.